10-4zz/Detection/docs/en/README.md

 If all dependencies are correctly installed, you will see the message "All specified package versions are installed and correct.".

 If the CUDA version in the environment meets the requirements, you will see the message "Your NVIDIA driver version is sufficient for the CUDA runtime version used by PyTorch."

+If you want to use other version of torch, you can refer to the official website: https://pytorch.org/get-started/previous-versions/.

+And you also can use other cuda version, but it may occur conflict in different packages(Different torch version also can make your environment get conflict).